Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Preliminaries

-To reduce the selection bias of the naive estimator, the inverse propensity scoring considers the counterfactual evaluation and reweights the error of the observed ratings of the inverse display probability~\cite{swaminathan2015self,sato2020unbiased}.
-Specifically, the propensity $p_{u,i}$, namely the probability that the rating $r_{u,i}$ is available, is estimated using a machine learning classifier $f$, such as naive Bayes.
-With the inverse display probability, the prediction error of IPS is obtained via:
+To reduce the selection bias of the naive estimator, the inverse propensity score considers reweighting the error of the observed ratings of the inverse propensity score~\cite{swaminathan2015self,sato2020unbiased}.
+In CVR prediction task, $p_{u,i}$ represents the probability of a user $u$ clicks an item $i$ and $p_{u,i} = \mathbb{P} (o_{u,i}=1) = \mathbb{E}[o_{u,i}]$, which is also known as click-through rate (CTR) in the CVR prediction task setting.
+Specifically, the $p_{u,i}$ is estimated using a machine learning classifier $g_\phi$, such as naive Bayes.
+We call the model $g_\phi$ as propensity estimation model.
+The estimated value of $p_{u,i}$ is denoted as $\hat{p}_{u,i}$.
+The matrices $\mathcal{P}$ and $\mathcal{\hat{P}}$ represent the propensity score matrix and estimated propensity score matrix, respectively.
+With the inverse propensity scores, the prediction error of IPS is obtained via:

-Another line of research aim to use an imputation model to predict the more accurate rating predictions~\cite{steck2010training}.
-The imputation error is denoted as $\hat{e}_{u,i}$ and this the error-imputation-based (EIB) estimator has the following prediction error:

-A more recent progress, the doubly robust estimator, is to combine the IPS and the error-imputation-based (EIB) estimators via joint learning to have the best of the both worlds~\cite{wang2019doubly}:
+A more recent progress, the doubly robust estimator, is to combine the IPS and the error-imputation-based (EIB) estimators via joint learning to have the best of the both worlds~\cite{wang2019doubly, guo2021enhanced}.
+Given the imputed errors $\mathbf{\hat{E}} = \{\hat{e}_{u,i} | (u, i) \in \mathcal{D}\}$ , its loss function is formulated as:

-The inverse propensity scoring is applied to the recommendation, post-click conversion rate and click-through rate with MNAR~\cite{yuan2019improving,guo2021enhanced}.